Lucas-Erkana/Bookstore/README.md

-<a name="readme-top"></a>

 <div align="left">
   <h1>Bookstore</h1>

 >In this project I will setup the Bookstore website similar to the "Awesome Books" website built in the previous module.
-I will create an MVP version of it that allows the user to:

-Display a list of books.
+I will create an MVP version of it that allows the user to display a list of books, add a book, and remove a selected book.
-Add a book.
-Remove a selected book.
 By building this application, I will learn how to use React and Redux.

 Project 1: Initialize project with components (React only).

 Project 2: Add reducers and actions.

 Project 3: Use Redux in React components.

 Project 4: Connect to API.

 Project 5: Styling.